rafalh/dashfaction/README.md

     $DF Force Player Character: "enviro_parker"
     // Maximal horizontal FOV that clients can use for level rendering (unlimited by default)
     //$DF Max FOV: 125
+    // If enabled a private message with player statistics is sent after each round.
+    //$DF Send Player Stats Message: true

 License